collenpw/poke-game-react/README.md

 # Okie-Dokie-Dex
 ## Pokedex with user auth

-Link to the website: okie-dokie-dex.netlify.app
+Link to the website: https://okie-dokie-dex.netlify.app

 ### About
 As a child I always enjoyed the Pokemon series.
 This is a tribute to my childhood that has very detailed Pokemon information and allows you to favorite Pokemon for easy access.